mohitpai/journey-optimizer.en/help/using/personalization/create-conditions.md

     * **[!UICONTROL Profile attributes]**: lists all the references associated to the profile schema described in Adobe Experience Platform Data Model (XDM) documentation.
     * **[!UICONTROL Segment memberships]**: lists all the segments created in Adobe Experience Platform Segmentation service.
 More information on segmentation available here.
-    * **[!UICONTROLContextual attributes]**: when the Message is used in a journey, contextual journey fields are available through this menu.
-Learn more in this section.
+    * **[!UICONTROL Contextual attributes]**: when the Message is used in a journey, contextual journey fields are available through this menu.

     ![](assets/conditions-create.png)